BAKER CITY, Ore. — The snow falls heavy and powdery drifts build to waist deep as the temperature hovers near 20 degrees in Baker County.

 - “Grant’s Getaways: Oregon Adventures with the Kids,” Photography by Jeff Kastner

-The collection offers hundreds of outdoor activities across Oregon and promises to engage a kid of any age.
+The book collection offers hundreds of outdoor activities across Oregon and promises to engage a kid of any age.